danlunt1976/UM_Bristol/Local_hardware.md

 BluePebble is possibly the future of local hardware.
 Could have a head-node plus a disk.
+However, Digital Labs may be replacing Bluepebble.
+See [University_HPC](University_HPC)

 Need an eocene replacement.

-Also need to replace Oligocene/Holocene.
+Also need to replace oligocene/holocene.

 Fund via Capital Bids?